 Jim is a fifth-generation Oregonian and a product of the Oregon public school system.
 He believes that giving back to one’s community is a civic responsibility we all must embrace to make Oregon a better place to live.
-In that spirit, he donates time and expertise to his local school district–the Salem-Keizer School District.
+In that spirit, he donates time and expertise to his local school district – Salem-Keizer Public Schools.
 He served on the district’s Budget Committee as a public member from 2007-2011, and chaired the Budget Committee for two consecutive school years.
-In 2011, voters elected him to the Salem School District Board of Directors for a four-year term, where he represents Zone 4 (most of the South Salem area).
+In 2011, voters elected him to the Salem-Keizer School District Board of Directors for a four-year term, where he represented Zone 4 (most of the South Salem area).
 He also volunteers his time as a little league coach with Sprague Little League.

 A member of the Oregon State Bar, Jim received his undergraduate degree in political science from Oregon State University and his Juris Doctorate degree from Willamette University College of Law.